-"USP <51>" Refers to chapter 51 of the United States Pharmacopeia (USP), which is a detailed description of the USP method of preservative efficacy testing, which is also sometimes called "challenge testing.
+"USP <51>" refers to General Chapter 51 of the United States Pharmacopeia (USP).
+Chapter 51 describes in detail the USP method for preservative efficacy testing, sometimes called "preservative challenge testing."

 If you would like to learn more about the USP <51> preservative challenge test, you are in the right place!
-Below,you will find a summary of the USP 51 method, along with some of its strengths and weaknesses.
-If you're here to learn, also be sure to read the page called "Getting the Most from Preservative Efficacy Testing."
+Below, you will find a summary of the USP <51> method, along with some of its strengths and weaknesses.
+Be sure to also read the page called "Getting the Most from Preservative Efficacy Testing."

-If you are a product formulator and would like Antimicrobial Test Laboratories to run a preservative challenge test for you or your company, simply call the lab or click here to get a same day price quote.
+If you are a product formulator and would like Antimicrobial Test Laboratories to set up a preservative challenge test for you or your company, simply call the lab or click here to get a same day price quote.

 Summary of the USP <51> Antimicrobial Effectiveness Test: